JulyIghor/PinButtonEvents/README.md

 Library for handling button events with debouncing support and a vast number of combinations.

+The project introduces a versatile class designed for advanced button event management on Arduino-compatible devices.
+It enables detection and handling of complex button press sequences, akin to Morse code, allowing users to define specific patterns of short, long presses, and pauses to trigger designated functions.
+This feature is particularly useful for applications requiring nuanced user input without relying on multiple buttons or external input devices, streamlining interaction and enhancing user experience.

 ## Features

-- Support for handling button press, release, hold, and repeated presses.
-- Debouncing to avoid unintended button events.
-- Flexible callback system for defining actions based on button states, hold durations, and repeated press counts.
+The project boasts several key features designed to enhance user interaction through a single button:

+1. **Advanced Button Event Management**: Detects and handles multiple button press states.
+2. **Custom Sequence Detection**: Allows defining and recognizing complex press patterns, similar to Morse code.
+3. **Dynamic Callback Association**: Links specific button sequences to user-defined callback functions for tailored responses.
+4. **Debounce Handling**: Incorporates debounce logic to ensure accurate press detection and prevent false triggers.
+5. **Flexible Configuration**: Offers adjustable settings for press durations and intervals, accommodating different user preferences and applications.
+6. **Minimal Hardware Requirements**: Operates with a single button, reducing the need for additional input hardware.

 ## Installation

-To use the PinButtonEvents library in your Arduino projects, simply download the latest version from the [GitHub repository](https://github.com/JulyIghor/PinButtonEvents) and install it using the Arduino IDE.
+To use the PinButtonEvents library in your Arduino projects, simply download the latest version from the [GitHub repository](https://github.com/JulyIghor/PinButtonEvents) or install it using the Arduino IDE Library Registry.

 ## Usage